AlexChen0/DataScienceDemos/README.md

 The dataset is specified in the naming convention of the file.
 Alternatively, the HTML is provided for you.

+Ignore the wacky HTML names here and there.
+Forgot where some files were on computer

 HW1: Data Cleaning and Management
 -dataset manipulation, combination, cleaning, etc -openrefine usage